-The Commission's liabilities for long-term debt decreased by \$608,000 or 25.50% when compared with the prior year.
-The decline was attributable to the reduction in the video board note payable as a result of \$709,000 in payments during the year.
-These decreases were partially offset by the \$101,000 increase in the USC line of credit.
-Included as part of the Commission-USC Lease, USC agreed to pay the video board note on a monthly basis until maturity.
-Specific long-term debt changes are discussed in Note 6.
+The Commission's liabilities for long-term debt increased by \$47,676 or 2.61% when compared with the prior year.
+This is primarily due to the increase in the USC line of credit by \$107,392.
+This increase was partially offset by the \$59,717 full payment of the video board note payable during the year.
+Specific long-term debt changes are discussed in Note 5.